The big banks are funding deforestation

 Endangered wildlife: Analysis of deforestation in Queensland found that between 2018-2020, over 1 million hectares of forest and woodland were bulldozed, mainly for cattle farming.
 Almost 200,000 hectares was habitat for the endangered koala.
 Greater gliders, northern quolls, ornamental snakes, and Australian painted snipes also saw tens of thousands of hectares of their forest homes destroyed.2

 Financed deforestation: Banks fund the companies driving this destruction.
-Research shows that NAB has the most exposure to deforestation through its loans, with CommBank and ANZ being the next most exposed of the Australian banks.2
+Research shows that NAB has the most exposure to deforestation through its loans, with ANZ being the next most exposed of the Australian banks.2 Neither has a "no deforestation" commitment.

 OPPORTUNITY